 Eschborn South (in German: Eschborn Süd) is a development area and belongs to the city of Eschborn, which has just around 20,000 inhabitants.
 The monofunctional commercial area borders directly on the western city limits of Frankfurt and covers an area of 50 hectares.
 The A 66 freeway runs south of the industrial park, while the Eschborn South S-Bahn Station (regional transportation) is located in the eastern part providing a connection to Frankfurt Central Station.
 The commercial area is also called the Eschborn Economic Center (Wirtschaftszentrum Eschborn).

 The Eschborn South Commercial Park has more than 21,000 jobs available at hundreds of companies.
 Well-known organizations in this office area include Deutsche Bank, Deutsche Börse, EY, Vodafone, and the Federal Office of Economics and Export Control (BAFA).

 Eschborn South is characterized by its striking silhouette from afar.
 The Eschborn skyline consists of more than twenty high-rise buildings that are up to 23 storeys high.
-The tallest building is the Deutsche Bank High-Rise, which includes a data center.
+The tallest office building is the Eschborn Technology Center of Deutsche Bank, which includes IT-related departments.

 In recent years, numerous other office buildings have been built, particularly in the Düsseldorfer Strasse area.
 In 2019, the entrance to the industrial park was redefined with the SAP High-Rise.
-Not far away, Sky Eschborn will be built by the end of 2020.
+Not far away, Sky Eschborn will be built by spring 2021.